 - Royal Australian Nursing Federation (RANF)

-The “Royal” prefix was granted to the ANF in 1955 (during a visit by Queen Victoria II) and became known as the Royal Australian Nursing Federation (RANF).
+The “Royal” prefix was granted to the ANF in 1955 (during a visit by Queen Elizabeth II) and became known as the Royal Australian Nursing Federation (RANF).
 During a Federal Council meeting of RANF in Hobart in 1970 agreement was finally reached for the amalgamation of the RANF with ANFES to form one national nursing organisation known as the RANF.
 The amalgamated national organisation continued to carry out the functions of both bodies; industrial, professional and educational improvement and recognition for nurses.
 At the meeting of RANF Federal Council in September 1987 there was agreement for the removal of “Royal” from its title and it became ANF.

 - Australian Nursing and Midwifery Federation (ANMF)